 There are many reasons why your AC system freezes up in Grand Island.
-Nearly all of them typically require experienced AC repair.
+Most all of them frequently require experienced AC repair.

-Double-checking the air filter isn’t dirty and airflow isn’t restricted are the only things you can safely take care of on your own.
-If you need to put in a new the filter, you can hasten the melting process by turning off the system and turning on the fan.
-If you have a heat pump, you can switch it to heat mode until the ice has disappeared.
+Checking the air filter isn’t dirty and airflow isn’t restricted are the only work you can safely take care of on your own.
+If you need to put in a new the filter, you can accelerate the defrosting process by turning off the system and turning on the fan.
+If you have a heat pump, you can move it to heat mode until the ice has disappeared.

-After the ice melts, move settings back to normal.
-If your equipment freezes a second time, call McElroy Service Experts to correct the problem.
+After the ice disappears, turn settings back to normal.
+If your unit freezes repeatedly, get in touch with McElroy Service Experts to correct the problem.

 Low refrigerant—Freezing could be created by a refrigerant leak.

 - Grating from piping vibrating against an object